 Go to minute 25:00 on the presentation to see the overall Odds and risk ratios presented.

-The paper was published August 12th, 2016 in the International Journal of Hyperthermia, Hyperthermia and radiotherapy with or without chemotherapy in locally advanced cervical cancer: a systematic review with conventional and network meta-analyses.
+The paper was published on August 12th, 2016, in the International Journal of Hyperthermia, Hyperthermia, and radiotherapy with or without chemotherapy in locally advanced cervical cancer: a systematic review with conventional and network meta-analyses.
 Niloy R. Datta, Susanne Rogers, Dirk Klingbiel, Silvia Gómez, Emsad Puric & Stephan Bodis